softlayer/githubio_source/content/python/mtSpeedup.md

 So instead of having `networkComponents` in the Hardware_Server objectMask, you remove it and make its own API call to `Hardware_Server::getNetworkComponents`, and put the result in the `networkComponents` property of the Hardware_Server object.
 Then do the same for all the other properties as shown above.

 This can overall be faster than a single API call because with all the properties we are selecting originally, the database has to join in quite a few different tables and that can be very complex for the database.
 However each individual query is much simpler and can be returned very quickly.
 Since we are making all the seperate calls at the same time, the overall API execution time is much faster.

+For this specific example, getting all the relational properties in a single api call takes about 4-9s.
+When breaking it up, each api call takes about 1-2s, and since they execute all at the same time, our overall execution time is just a bit over 2s.

 # Threads for two stage API calls